BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 ```

 To call a function, simply type its name with the parenthesis.
-If you have added parameters for your function, then make sure to also include those.

 ```lua